michelesr/thesis/src/ci-cd.md

 <!-- ![Commits page for `dev` branch of Gasista Felice on Gogs](images/gasistafelice_commits.png) -->

-Note: the http protocol has been used for the push because we are in a local environment.
-Consider replace http with ssh or https.
+Note: the http protocol has been used for the push because Gogs is running in a local environment, and has to be replaced with http or ssh in production.

 ## Continuous Integration with Jenkins